DOCUMENTARY / A NEW ARMENIA

 Financial Status and Ask

-storyshop has spent over a year researching and filming the stories of Armenian Americans, organizing internationally recognized content advisors, outreach partners, and cultivating the relationship with PBS to enable the production and distribution of A New Armenia.
+storyshop has spent over two years researching and filming the stories of Armenian Americans, organizing internationally recognized content advisors, outreach partners, and cultivating the relationship with PBS to enable the production and distribution of A New Armenia.
 The company is diligently filming stories and continuing to position relationships for successful distribution in communities all over the United States. storyshop is half-way through filming.

 The film follows a select set of individuals, all chosen to resonate with non-Armenian audiences as well as with Armenians.
 The project will document their lives, work projects, struggles and triumphs over nearly a year in each of their lives.
 Each in their own way, they work to perpetuate culture and preserve Armenian identity